SophieAu/imperial-splendour-site/data/content/posts/2020-07-01-july-20-developers-blog.md

 </center>

-Also all factions will have access to some generic colonial units in the West Indies, here are the first to:
+Also, all factions will have access to some generic colonial units in the West Indies, here are the first to:

 <center>